Bean family (Fabaceae)

 Cultivation: This plant thrives in areas with full to partial sun, moist to mesic conditions, and soil containing loam, clay-loam, or gravel.
 It is weedy and aggressive, but often overlooked because of its low growth habit and relatively small size.
 The roots add nitrogen to the soil by forming an association with rhizobial bacteria.

-Range & Habitat: Black Medic occurs in every county of Illinois and is quite common.
-It was introduced from Eurasia for agricultural purposes.
+Range & Habitat: Black Medic occurs in every county of Illinois and it is quite common.
+This plant was introduced from Eurasia into North America for agricultural purposes.
 Habitats include prairies (black soil, clay), weedy meadows, old fields, cropland, pastures, vacant lots, landfills, cemeteries, lawns, areas along railroads and roadsides, and miscellaneous waste areas.
 This plant is usually found in highly disturbed areas, although it can invade high quality prairies.
 In the latter case, it becomes one of the understory plants that can tolerate the shade of taller prairie vegetation.

 Photographic Location: A lawn in Champaign-Urbana, Illinois.
 The flowerheads in the photograph are still in the bud stage.